Chthonic (band): Recent events (since 2014)

 In March 2017, Chthonic played at the Megaport Music Festival; bassist Doris Yeh was absent due to recently giving birth and Shingo☆ of Sex Machineguns filled in.
 A new song titled "Souls of the Revolution," featuring Randy Blythe, was released in December 2017.
 The song is featured in the band-produced film Tshiong, which was released in Taiwan on 29 December 2017.
 The film, in development since 2015 and also featuring Blythe, is an action-comedy starring the members of Chthonic as political activists trying to stop a development project in a small Taiwanese village.
 A soundtrack album featuring "Souls of the Revolution" and incidental score music was released in Asia.

 At the 2018 Megaport Music Festival, Chthonic performed another new song called "A Crimson Sky's Command".
 Chthonic's eighth and most recent album Battlefields of Asura was released on October 10, 2018.
 In December 2018, Chthonic was unable to perform with Cantopop singer Denise Ho in Hong Kong since their work visa application was rejected due to domestic security reasons.
 The band ultimately ended up performing the song "Millennia's Faith Undone" remotely via Facebook.
 Thanks to Taiwan's success in handling the COVID-19 pandemic, the country authorized a return of the Megaport Music Festival in March 2021, organized by Freddy Lim and headlined by Chthonic, with 100 mostly Taiwanese rock bands.
+In March 2023, the band issued their first release in five years, the single "Pattokan", which addresses Taiwan's White Terror period.

+Since 2023, Chthonic has reduced its studio activity and live performances, mostly due to Freddy Lim’s political career.
+He has since reduced his political activities and the band has returned to studio work.